sneakerhax/Posts/posts/Broken_into_Offensive_Security.md

     * Projects are the highest priority
     * Have fun and be yourself on social media
     * Seek friends not followers

+## Next Steps

+The next part in this series is [Privilege Escalation in your Offensive Security Career](https://github.com/sneakerhax/Posts/blob/main/posts/Privilege_Escalation_in_your_offensive_security_career.md)